2011–2015 Myanmar political reforms: Economics

-Since 2011, Myanmar has embarked on policy reforms of anti-corruption laws, currency exchange rates, foreign investment laws and taxation.
-Foreign investment increased from US$300 million in 2009–10 to a US$20 billion in 2010–11, (about 667%).
-The large inflow of capital resulted in a stronger valuation of the kyat (Burmese currency) by about 25 percent.
+Since 2011, Myanmar embarked on policy reforms of anti-corruption laws, currency exchange rates, foreign investment laws and taxation.
+Foreign investment increased from US$300 million in 2009–10 to a US$20 billion in 2010–11.
+The large inflow of capital resulted in a stronger valuation of the kyat (Burmese currency) by about 25%.
 In response, the government relaxed import restrictions and abolished export taxes.
-Despite current currency problems, the Burmese economy is expected to grow by about 8.8 percent in 2011.
+Despite currency problems, the Burmese economy was expected to grow by about 8.8% in 2011.

 Myanmar has a complex foreign exchange system with black markets, foreign exchange certificates, and multiple exchange rates.
 On request of the government to alleviate its souring currency conditions, an International Monetary Fund (IMF) team visited Myanmar in October.
 After the visit, the government allowed private banks to engage in the foreign exchange market.

-The Central Bank of Myanmar is currently embarking on a plan to unify the country's multiple exchange rate system.
-From April 2012 to April 2013, the official exchange rate of 6.4 kyats to US$1 (a rate that has not changed since 1977, when it was pegged to the IMF's special drawing rights) will be floated up, to foster an interbank money market.
-From 2013 to 2014, the most widely used informal black market rate will be completely eliminated.
-The informal exchange rates are used for most daily transactions, while the overvalued official exchange rate is used to calculate government revenue and state-owned enterprises.
+The Central Bank of Myanmar embarked on a plan to unify the country's multiple exchange rate system.
+From April 2012 to April 2013, the official exchange rate of 6.4 kyats to US$1 (a rate unchanged since 1977, when it was pegged to the IMF's special drawing rights) was floated up, to foster an interbank money market.
+From 2013 to 2014, the most widely used informal black market rate was anticipated to be eliminated.
+The informal exchange rates were used for most daily transactions, while the overvalued official exchange rate was used to calculate government revenue and state-owned enterprises.
 There are other informal exchange rates, such an exchange rate used by UN agencies and international NGOs (450 kyat to US$1 in 2010), a customs rate, and an official market rate.
-Such discrepancies have distorted national accounts (since firms are required to report all transactions in Burmese kyat at the official rate) and reduced transparency and accountability.
-According to some banking sources, the official exchange rate will be raised and set at 820 kyat per USD.
+Such discrepancies distorted national accounts (since firms were required to report all transactions in Burmese kyat at the official rate) and reduced transparency and accountability.
 On 2 April 2012, the Central Bank of Myanmar began trading at the new reference exchange rate of 818 kyat to 1 US dollar.

-In March 2012, a draft foreign investment law emerged, the first in more than 2 decades.
+In March 2012, a draft foreign investment law emerged, the first in more than two decades.
 This law would oversee unprecedented liberalisation of the economy.
-Foreigners will no longer require a local partner to start a business in the country, because they will be able to legally lease land.
-The draft law also stipulates that Burmese citizens must constitute at least 25% of the firm's skilled workforce, and with training, increased in increments of 25% up to 75% in subsequent years.
+Foreigners would no longer require a local partner to start a business in the country, because they will be able to legally lease land.
+The draft law also stipulated that Burmese citizens must constitute at least 25% of the firm's skilled workforce, and with training, increased in increments of 25% up to 75% in subsequent years.